iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 > A bit of a pain to drain battery keeping bluetooth/location on constantly, but a small price to pay for public health & safety!<br> :date: __2021-05-17 06:42:30__

 > but yea m<br> :date: __2021-05-13 02:04:43__

-> Easy to use, watch you don't have your VPN switched on or it doesn't take any readings, wouldn't know it was working behind the scenes to help protect Scotland<br> :date: __2021-05-01 22:05:02__

-> Great app 1st thing I added to my account well done,🌞🌈<br> :date: __2021-04-29 00:06:05__